Computerized Patient Record System (CPRS)

 Citrix Access Gateway (CAG)

-There is now a simplified CAG access experience called Citrix StoreFront.
-The new interface uses a single website and can be used to access VA Citrix farms from internal VA computers or from internet connected endpoints.
+Citrix Access Gateway allows access to almost all VA internal resources.
+VA uses a single website that can be used to access VA Citrix farms from internal VA computers or from non-VA internet connected endpoints.
+Two factor authentication is required to access VA resources remotely (VA smartcard and/or OTP/Mobile Pass).

-If you have questions or want to learn more about StoreFront, documentation can be found on the VA Remote Access Information and Media Portal.
-In addition, Enterprise Help Desk assistance for Citrix can be obtained by calling (855) 673-4357, Option 6 or via email at NSD.VPNSecurity@va.gov.
+If you have questions or want to learn more about VA Citrix, endpoint media, configuration, and guide , documentation can be found on the VA Remote Access Information and Media Portal (accessible both internal and externally to the VA network).
+In addition, Enterprise Help Desk assistance for Citrix can be obtained by calling (855) 673-4357 or Teletypewriter (TTY) Relay Number: (844) 224-6186.

 Encrypted Email (PKI=Public Key Infrastructure)